 Guide: Choosing & comparing dog grooming scissors

-Scissors made for dog hair are different from paper or human hair scissors, made to keep a sharp edge when dealing with dog hair.
-Human hair and paper scissors will blunt very quickly when used on dogs, even faster for dogs with difficult coats, like ‘oodles, terriers and mixed-texture, thick or double coats.
+Scissors made for dog hair are different from paper or human hair scissors.
+They made to keep a sharp edge when dealing with dog hair.
+Human hair and paper scissors will blunt very quickly when used on dogs, as dog hair is much thicker than human hair.
+The wrong type of scissors will blunt even faster for dogs with difficult coats, like ‘oodles, terriers and mixed-texture, thick or double coats.

 This guide helps you decide what scissor type, scissor length and scissor range best matches your needs.

 The first step is deciding what type of scissor you need.
 Straight, curved or thinners? (the term ‘thinners’ are often used to describe blenders, thinners or chunkers - more about that coming up).
 There are other types of scissors, but these are the most popular.

 The difference is the blade.
 A straight scissor has two, solid, straight blades.
 Curved scissors have two, solid, curved blades.
 Some straights and curved come with a safety tip (or ‘ball tip’) option, with a blunt end on the tip for delicate or injury prone areas.

 Thinners, chunkers and blenders all have notched blades.
 Some thinners have two notched blades, but most have one solid blade and one notched blade.
 Thinners and blenders have thinner, smaller teeth, and smaller spaces between the teeth.
 Chunkers have wider spaces between the teeth, often with ‘T’ or ‘fishtail’ shaped teeth.

 Straights are the easiest to get used to using as they are so similar to paper scissors.
 Curves tend to quickly become favourites once you get used to them, as almost no area of a dog’s body has straight lines.
 Curves help you get a smoother, more natural shape with less effort.